 Correction and retraction of articles

-On rare occasions, Greener Journals may make corrections so as to maintain the standard of the articles in its academic archive.
+On rare occasions, GJAS may make corrections so as to maintain the standard of the articles in its academic archive.
 Minor or major corrections will require authorization of the editor of the journal.

 Authors and their representatives should avoid releasing details about their article to representatives of the media until that article has been published online.
 Authors may only present detailed information at professional conferences before publication, but authors should abstain from giving out significant material from their articles before online publication.
 Officers of the press, public affairs, and others can have free access to copies of articles after publication.

-The Editorial Team of Greener Journals comprises of the Editorial Committee, Committee on Ethics, Editors, Editorial Board and Editorial Office Team (editorial assistants).
+The editorial team of GJAS composes of the Editorial Committee, committee on ethics, editors, editorial board and Editorial Office Team (editorial assistants).
 Editors and editorial board members are selected by the Editorial Committee based on:

 2. the Journal’s need for international representation and